Mount Magnet

 The statue of Last Nomads at the entrance of Wiluna town

 Warri and Yatungka from Martu tribe are believed to have been Australia’s last desert nomads.
-They met in 1930s and fell in love but traditional tribal law forbade them from marrying because they were the wrong match according to “skin group” law, so they decided to run away.
+They met in 1930s and fell in love.
+Unfortunately, traditional tribal law forbade them from marrying because they were the wrong match according to “skin group” law.
+As a result, they decided to run away.

 Photo taken at Wiluna Canning-Gunbarrel Discovery Centre

 They lived in isolation, hunting traditionally and eating what nature provided them with.
-Warri and Yatungka remained in exile for many years, finding joy in their two sons but never stopped missing their land and people.
-Eventually, Martu elders forgave them and Warri and Yatungka returned to Wiluna, where they spent their last days, passing away within three weeks of each other in 1979, marking the end of a tribal lifestyle lasting for more than 40000 years.
-The story of Warri and Yatungka still lives though through many aboriginal songs, poems and a bronze statue at the entrance to Wiluna.
+Warri and Yatungka remained in exile for many years, finding joy in their two sons.
+But never stopped missing their land and people.
+Eventually, Martu elders forgave them and Warri and Yatungka returned to Wiluna.
+There they spent their last days, passing away within three weeks of each other in 1979.
+This marked the end of a tribal lifestyle lasting for more than 40000 years.
+The story of Warri and Yatungka still lives though through many aboriginal songs, poems and a bronze statue in Wiluna.

 After filling up fuel at Wiluna, we decided it was time to settle for the night.
-I planned to stay at one of the farm stations 12km off Wiluna and return back to Wiluna to travel on Canning Stock Route to get a taste.
+I planned to stay at a farm station 12km off Wiluna and travel on Canning Stock Route the day after.
 However, what can be done today, must be done today – must have been God’s will for us that day😊.
-So, off we went on Canning Stock Route – one of the most challenging and isolating roads, that connects Wiluna to Halls Creek.
-Canning Stock Route was originally proposed by Kimberley pastoralists after east Kimberley cattle got infected with ticks, and was banned from shipping to southern markets.
-Named after Alfred Canning, who was commissioned to survey and build a stock route in 1906, Canning Stock Route is around 1850km and is the longest historic stock route in the world.
+So, off we went on Canning Stock Route.
+It is one of the most challenging and isolating roads, that connects Wiluna to Halls Creek.
+Canning Stock Route was originally proposed by Kimberley pastoralists after east Kimberley cattle got infected with ticks.
+This incident resulted in a ban of cattle from shipping to southern markets.
+Canning Stock Route got its name from Alfred Canning, who was commissioned to survey and build a stock route in 1906.
+Canning Stock Route is around 1850km and is the longest historic stock route in the world.

-To be honest, I was worried traveling there at dusk but the road was good and we only travelled 20km or so and stopped for the night at North Pool (it is between Well 1 and Well 2, 10km off Canning Stock Route).
-North Pool turned to be quite pretty rock hole, surrounded with river gums, offering nice shade (not that we needed it at night).
+Our stop for the night was North Pool.
+It is between Well 1 and Well 2, 10km off Canning Stock Route.
+The place is quite a pretty rock hole, surrounded with river gums, offering nice shade.
 With only one other camper trailer tucked at the corner of the camp spot, this place was all to ourselves.

-Collecting wood for the fire and preparing meal being our priority before it got too dark, I put taking pictures off till morning.
-It was another cold and starry night and we kept ourselves warm around the fire while exchanging stories and testing kids’ knowledge of constellations.
+Collecting wood for the fire and preparing meal was our priority before it got too dark.
+It was a cold and starry night and we kept ourselves warm around the fire.
+We exchanged stories and tested kids’ knowledge of constellations.

 Do you think this piece of wood look more like a snake or a dinosaur?
 It definitely looks to me like it is from another world :).

 Getting up just after the sun got up, I set off for a walk around the area.
-The surface at times looked like what I imagined the surface of the planet Mars would look like – red with quite big rocks scattered around and occasional weird looking plants.
+The surface at times looked like what I imagined the surface of the planet Mars would look like.
+It was red with big rocks scattered around and occasional weird looking plants.

-After breakfast kids find themselves an entertainment – someone who has stayed there before us, has tied a rope to the tree.
-Our kids have fixed a plastic crate to it, and made it fly out into the water, a bit like a flying fox.
-Seeing kids play with it, I realised that they have too many unnecessary toys back at home, when in fact, they don’t need much to be satisfied and entertained.
-Nature provides everything they need to learn and play.
+After breakfast kids find themselves an entertainment.
+Someone who has stayed there before us, has tied a rope to the tree.
+Our kids fixed a plastic crate to it and made it fly out into the water, like a flying fox.
+Nature provides everything you need to learn and play.

 Kids entertaining themselves at North Pool on Canning Stock Route